jarvisteach/appJar/docs/mkdocs/docs/pythonThreads.md

 ## Queueing
 ---

-* `.queueFunction(function, *args, **kwargs)`
+You **mustn't** try to update the GUI directly from a thread.
-    You mustn't try to update the GUI directly from your threads.
+Instead, you should add all your updates to appJar's *update queue*, and let appJar update the GUI.

-    Instead, use this function to queue any updates.
+* `.queueFunction(func, *args, **kwargs)`
-    Pass the name of the GUI function (with no brackets) and any arguments that it requires.
+    Pass the name of the GUI function (with no brackets) you want to call, along with any arguments it requires.
     For example: `app.queueFunction(app.setLabel, "l1", "new label text")`

 ``` python